NeverWL/ctf-writeups/geriatric-gambler/README.md

 fetch('/breakout?score=30').then(res => res.text()).then(flag => console.log(flag));

-This printed the flag onto the console.
+This printed the flag onto the console